openblockchains/awesome-blockchains/BITCOIN-CO2.md

 > Thus, Bitcoin's energy efficiency only gets worse with time - which is what we see.

+[**There Is Nothing Virtual About Bitcoin’s Energy Appetite**](https://www.nytimes.com/2018/01/21/technology/bitcoin-mining-energy-consumption.html) by Nathaniel Popper, New York Times, January, 2018

+> Creating a new Bitcoin requires electricity.
+A lot of it.
+> In the virtual currency world this creation process is called "mining."
+There is no physical digging,
+> since Bitcoins are purely digital.
+But the computer power needed to create each digital token consumes at least as much electricity
+> as the average American household burns through in two years...

 [**How to Buy Bitcoin (The CO₂-Friendly Way)**](https://twitter.com/Tr0llyTr0llFace/status/1130390061499990016) by Trolly McTrollface

 1. Take one $50 bill, five $10 bills, or ten $5 bills (I wouldn’t recommend change - stay with paper fiat).